Puerto Rico Fast Facts

 May 1932 - Legislation changes the name of the island back to Puerto Rico.

-November 1948 - The first popularly elected governor, Luis Mu-oz Mar-n, is voted into office.
+November 1948 - The first popularly elected governor, Luis Muñoz Marín, is voted into office.

 July 3, 1950 - President Harry S. Truman signs Public Law 600, giving Puerto Ricans the right to draft their own constitution.